alexellis/derek/USER_GUIDE.md

 ### Feature: `dco_check`

-If `dco_check` is specified in the feature list then Derek will inform you when a PR is submitted with commits which have no sign-off.
-He also adds a label `no-dco`.
+If `dco_check` is specified in the feature list then Derek will inform you when a PR is submitted with commits which have no sign-off message.
+This is required if your project requires the [Developer Certificate of Origin](https://developercertificate.org).

+Derek will add a label of `no-dco` and a comment to help the PR submitter fix the comits.

 ### Feature: `pr_description_required`